 - When will the audit be conducted for the directors’ report?

 - How will employee sensitization and certification be managed?
 How will this be managed for interns, apprentices and contractors’ employees?

 - How will PR connected with implementation and disasters be handled?

 You will learn how to prepare the implementation plan with the help of several chapters on our learning management system.

-The next step is to draft various notices for creation of ICC, anti-sexual harassment policy for your organization, and to appoint the ICCs.
+The next step is to draft various notices for the creation of ICC, an anti-sexual harassment policy for your organization, and to appoint the ICCs.